justintelmo/cc-be-chat-test/README.md

 sinon
 ```

+ws was given as the only socket package I could use.
+MongoDB and Mongoose were used for their flexibility and ease of implementation.
+The redis-node package was used simply to implement the caching solution that would give us a much better time per query.
+The fs package was used for parsing the banned_words.txt file inside of the `server` directory.
+Finally, Ava and Sinon were used as packages for the testing suite I was working on.
+Sinon was originally used for mocking, but I could not figure out how to get it to work with this in time.

 I implemented this chat room using the ws package.
 I utilized the ws package to send a payload containing an object of schema:

 ```